oVirt/ovirt-site/source/develop/release-management/features/gluster/nagios-integration.md

 **\1**

 *   UI plugins for alert dashboard and trends.
 The Trends UI plugin is planned for the first phase.
-*   The monitoring plugin [Features/UIPlugins#oVirt_Monitoring_UI_Plugin](/develop/release-management/features/ux/uiplugins/#ovirt-monitoring-ui-plugin) can also be used to view the Nagios plugin data within oVirt
+*   The [oVirt Monitoring UI Plugin](/develop/release-management/features/ux/uiplugins43.html#ovirt-monitoring-ui-plugin) can also be used to view the Nagios plugin data within oVirt

 ## Dependencies / Related Features